FraglyG/logcar/readme.md

 1. Environment variables take precedence
 2. Query parameters (like `railwayApiKey`) override global config for individual requests
 3. Default values are used when no configuration is provided

+#### Notes
+- Encryption on file storage hasn't been thoroughly tested